ElvisRonny/Project-Am-Learning-GitHub/README.md

 # Project-Am-Learning-GitHub
-This folder(repository) contains all contents am learning how to use GitHub
+This folder(repository) contains all contents i will learning on how to use GitHub